affektde/docs/en/audio-management/configuration.md

 - [Distributor settings](#distributor-settings)
 - [Define ISRC root](#isrc-root)

-<a name="Overview"></a>
+<a name="overview"></a>
 ## Overview

 ### Where can I find the settings?
-You will find the settings of your affect system in two places.
+You will find the settings of your Affekt system in two places.
-* Click the Settings icon on the left quick panel bar
+* Click the settings icon on the left quick panel bar
 * Click on your user avatar picture in the upper right corner and then on SETTINGS

 <img src="https://affekt-assets.s3-eu-central-1.amazonaws.com/docs/Ud4ObNc277.png" width="500">